Home » Computer Guides » PC Security Guides » What Is Phishing?

 Trying to pick out the odd fake from all the hundreds of real emails is something for the professionals.

 No, what we need is a plan.
-A simple rule for dealing with all email.
-A Golden Rule.
+A simple rule for dealing with all email that’ll protect you from phishing emails.

 Yes it could be real and you do have to act, but it could also be a phishing scam.